Nursing Home Abuse & Negligence Attorneys in Kansas City

 - Giving a resident the silent treatment

 Emotional abuse directly targets a resident’s self-esteem and psyche and victims do not often show symptoms.
 If you suspect abuse, you need to keep a close eye on your elder’s behavior to notice changes that might indicate emotional abuse.
+If you suspect your loved one is being abused in their nursing home, our Kansas City nursing home abuse attorneys are ready to fight for you.

 Financial Abuse in Kansas City Nursing Homes